 Author: Peter Miller

-The slides in this part of the presentation are here to help you understand some of the systems that are activated when you are having a “dysregulated” moment (when your emotions are “over activated”).
+Anyone with BPD will eventually admit that undesirable life events tend to happen in a patterned/predictable way, and that these events most often include instances of being overly emotional/dramatic.
+The slides in this part of the presentation are here to help you understand some of the systems that are activated when you are having a “de-regulated” moment (when your emotions are “over activated”).
 It’s not necessary to know exactly how all this stuff works, but very good to know at least that something biological is happening when you aren’t functioning well.
-Anyone with BPD will eventually admit that undesirable life events tend to happen in a patterned/predictable way, and that these events most often include instances of being overly emotional/dramatic.

-Below is a flowchart depicting the chain reaction that happens in the brain when you feel threatened and experience a PTSD (fight, flight, freeze) response.
-It starts with your perceptions of events and instantly results in the activation of certain brain/nervous system parts and releases of hormones.
-As you can see, it is the same biological process that happens to people who suffer with post-traumatic stress disorder (PTSD).
+Below is a flowchart depicting the chain reaction that happens in the brain when you feel threatened and experience a fight, flight, freeze response.
+It starts with your perceptions of events, and then instantly results in the activation of certain brain/nervous system parts and releases of hormones.
+As you can see, it is the same biological process that happens to people who suffer from post-traumatic stress disorder (PTSD).
 Experiences of past trauma are in fact highly relevant to people who struggle with Borderline Personality Disorder…. abandonment trauma, rejection trauma, devaluation trauma, etc.

 So every time a difficult moment happens in the life of someone with BPD, there is a good chance that the event is experienced in ways similar to past trauma (like re-experiencing parts of the old trauma over and over again).
-The problem with untreated BPD is that there is no awareness of what’s happening in the mind and body during these moments, no way to work through the struggle, and therefore no way to live life without feeling constantly threatened.
+The problem with untreated BPD is that there is no awareness of what’s happening in the mind and body during these moments, no way to work through the struggle, and therefore, no way to live life without feeling threatened when it isn’t needed.

 A “vicious circle” happens… 1) you anticipate hurtful things happening in the future, 2) you perceive hurtful things happening in the present, 3) you interact with your environment as though these hurtful things are actually happening, and 4) you experience events as painfully as you expected while interacting with the world (rejections from others, devaluations/put downs from others, avoidance from others, etc).
-So, the “vicious circle” discussed here may very well include both re-experiencing (and reacting to) old trauma, and possibly creating new trauma over and over again.
+This “vicious circle” of anticipation, perception, and reaction may very well include both re-experiencing (and reacting to) old trauma and possibly creating new trauma, over and over again.

-When there is little to no halting of the fight, flight, freeze system (as depicted above) it is no wonder that people with BPD can sometimes seem so extreme in their reactions… they really are suffering a lot of physical/cognitive/emotional stress!
+When there is little to no halting of the fight, flight, freeze system (as depicted above), it is no wonder that people with BPD can sometimes seem so extreme in their reactions… they really are suffering with a lot of repetitious physical/cognitive/emotional stress!

 Understanding that you didn’t ask for things to be difficult in life is crucial to developing a willingness to continue moving forward with your learning.
 You aren’t “bad” because things have been difficult or dysfunctional at times, even though I completely understand how you could initially believe this to be true about yourself.

-Sometimes people without BPD expect people who suffer with BPD to have skills that we were never developed in childhood.
-These “outsiders” are misguided and probably know little to nothing about the brain or mental health.
-You have permission to ignore the mental health ignorance that these others sometimes pass off as truth!
+Sometimes people without BPD expect people who suffer with BPD to have skills that were never developed in childhood.
+These “outsiders” are misguided and probably know little-to-nothing about the brain or mental health.
+You have permission to ignore the mental health ignorance that these “outsiders” sometimes pass off as truth!

 The important thing is having a willingness and strong desire to continue learning how to live in YOUR BODY.
 Do you remember a time when you really wanted (I mean REALLY wanted) to learn something new?
-This is the kind of motivation that is needed to actually heal from the effects of BPD and live a different life.
+This is the kind of motivation that is needed to master BPD and live a different life.
 Dig deep.
 Find your motivation!